 Injuries to the hip area can occur in many ways.
 From falls and slips to sports injuries, there are many ways that a person can hurt this part of their body.
-Hip abductors and adductors are essential for helping stabilize your hips and giving you better control over them during movement and exercise.
+Hip abductors and adductors are essential for helping stabilize your hips and giving you better control during movement and exercise.
 If one or both sets of muscles is weak, it could lead to injury because they won’t be able to support the joint properly.

 Strengthening the Hip Abductors

 Hip abduction and adduction exercises strengthen your hip abductors, the muscles that move your legs away from each other.
 These muscles are used when you walk or run and help protect your hips.

 When you do these exercises, you should feel a burning sensation on the outside of your thigh.
 If you don’t feel this sensation, try doing more repetitions or increasing the weight in each movement.

 While stabilizing your pelvis isn’t the glamorous part of exercising, it’s essential for stability and injury prevention.
 The muscles that stabilize your pelvis are called the hip abductors and adductors.
 These muscles are crucial for maintaining good posture during multiple activities such as walking, running, jumping, and squatting.

 - Gluteus Medius (located on the outer side of each hip)